Sacraments and Rites

 Rite of Election

 The Office of Christian Formation coordinates the Rite of Election with support from the Office of Worship.
-This year, as in the past, the Rite of Election is in three locations; the Rite of Christian Initiation of Adults allows for the celebrant to be the Bishop or the Bishop's delegate (RCIA 12, 121).
-The liturgies will be celebrated outside of Mass.
+Each year, the Rite of Election is in three locations (one in each of the three vicariates).
+The Rite of Christian Initiation of Adults allows for the celebrant to be the Bishop or the Bishop's delegate (RCIA 12, 121), and the liturgies are celebrated outside of Mass.